 Where to Stay in Rome with Kids: The Best Neighborhoods for Families

-Whether you are planning your trip to Rome with a baby or by yourself, the first thing you need to do is to find accommodation.
+Whether you are planning your trip to Rome with a baby, with a toddler, or by yourself, the first thing you need to do is to find accommodation.
 And even before that, to decide in which neighborhood of Rome you would like to wake up in the morning and go back to at night.
 Your travel needs and holiday preferences will decide for you.
 So, if you want to enjoy lively nightlife after sightseeing, you can probably book a hotel in Trastevere, while if you are traveling with your family, you definitely need to consider where is best to stay in Rome with kids and what are the top family-friendly hotels in Rome.

 Rome is a huge city, and while we do have a capillary public transport system, if you have small children or babies, you might prefer to use a bus as little as possible.
 I have been living in Rome on and off for some 20 years, exploring thoroughly its many things to see and do by myself and with my family, and this is how I made my own ideas of where are the best areas to stay in Rome with children for safety and convenience of sightseeing.
 I explain where and why I think are some family-friendly Rome neighborhoods to help you decide where to stay on your next trip.